Starting early next month, those riding a bus in Lethbridge must wear a mask.

 Bus rider in Lethbridge are encouraged to bring their own face coverings, but for those who do not have one, free masks will be provided.

-Council also voted 8-1 in favour of asking the City Manager to implement mandatory masks in public areas of all City of Lethbridge facilities as soon as practicable, and be directed to prepare appropriate legislation, no later than Aug.
-10, mandating the mandatory use of masks city-wide should it be required.
+Council also voted 8-1 in favour of asking the City Manager to implement mandatory masks in public areas of all City of Lethbridge facilities as soon as practicable, and

 The decision by Council aims to help prevent the spread of the novel coronavirus.